 All resort rooms are non-smoking, including your balcony.
 There are designated areas at each resort.

-All of the parks and Disney Springs have designated smoking areas.
+All of the parks and Disney Springs have designated smoking areas, outside of the parks as of May 1st 2019.
 You cannot smoke outside of these areas.
-They can be difficult to find and change frequently, check the Disney app for locations.
+They can be difficult to find and may change frequently, so it’s best to check the Disney app for locations.

 If you have not selected your resort yet – it’s wise to look at the maps online to see how many smoking areas there are and were they are located.
 The majority of resorts that I have stayed at have been relatively convenient to reach a smoking area, with the exception of Animal Kingdom Lodge.